 NYU Stern's Executive M.B.A. program is consistently rated as one of the top Executive M.B.A. programs around the world.
-This distinctive program offers experienced professionals the opportunity to combine a full-time career with a rigorous, comprehensive academic program that culminates, after twenty-two months of coursework, in an M.B.A. degree.
-Students take classes every other Friday and Saturday and during two required one-week residencies, allowing them to pursue their studies without career disruption.
+This distinctive program offers experienced professionals the opportunity to combine a full-time career with a rigorous, comprehensive academic program that culminates in an M.B.A. degree in General Management.
+The Executive M.B.A. program is offered in two locations: New York City and Washington, D.C.
+The New York program accepts two intakes per year in January and August and takes twenty-two months to complete, while the Washington, D.C. program accepts one intake per year each August and takes two years to complete.

+In the New York program, students take classes every other Friday and Saturday and during two required one-week residencies.
+In the Washington, D.C. program, students take classes Friday, Saturday and Sunday once per month, and during two required one-week residencies.
+Both formats allow students to pursue their studies without career disruption.
 Corporate sponsorship for time out of the office to take classes is required for the Executive M.B.A. program.

 The Executive M.B.A. program provides talented, high-potential professionals with an extraordinary opportunity to develop new ways of thinking, further hone their skills, learn from the very best faculty in their fields, study with a diverse student body, and build professional and personal relationships that will last a lifetime.
-Participants are experienced professionals with an average of 14 years of work experience and almost half already have advanced degrees.
+Participants are experienced professionals with an average of 13 years of work experience and almost half already have advanced degrees.

 Participating professionals come from diverse firms and industries.
 The Admissions Committee conducts a holistic review of each candidate's academic and work history, with special consideration given to professional track record and experience.
 To apply, an applicant must have a bachelor's degree or its equivalent and at least six years of full-time work experience.
-Other consideration factors are optional GMAT/GRE scores, the applicant's employment history and achievement, commitment and motivation, potential to contribute to the program, and sponsorship for time out of the office, which is required.
+Other consideration factors the applicant's employment history and achievement, commitment and motivation, potential to contribute to the program, academic preparedness for the program, and sponsorship for time out of the office, which is required.

 The first step in the admissions process is filling out a Pre-Application form, a brief snapshot of a candidate's professional and academic background.
 After the Pre-Application form is submitted, an Admissions representative will contact the candidate to schedule an admissions interview.
 An evaluative formal interview is a required part of the admissions process for all applicants.
 After an interview, an applicant can sign up to attend an optional class visit.
-The final admissions step is submission of the Formal Application, which includes two required essays, transcripts from all undergraduate and graduate schools, two professional recommendations, a current résumé, job description, Organizational Sponsorship Form, and a \$175 application fee.
-The application deadline for the August start is May 1, and the deadline for the January start is November 1.
+The final admissions step is submission of the Formal Application, which includes two required essays, transcripts from all undergraduate and graduate schools, two professional recommendations, a current résumé, Organizational Sponsorship Form, and a \$175 application fee.
+For the New York and Washington D.C. programs, the final application deadline for the August start is May 1, and for the New York program, the final deadline for the January start is November 1.
 Applications are considered on a rolling basis.